-Angela started experiencing significant side effects after starting methotrexate.
+Angela started experiencing significant side effects after starting methotrexate for her rheumatoid arthritis.
 She found that a change in diet, rather than medication, was the best treatment.

 By Angela Christine

 On New Year’s Day 2015, I stood at a crosswalk on Magnificent Mile in downtown Chicago.
 The light signaled for pedestrians to cross.
 I had plenty of time — 30 seconds — to make it to the other side of the wide and busy thoroughfare.
 I stepped off the sidewalk curb into the crosswalk.
 Each step was heavy and excruciating.
 With every movement, the joints in my arms, legs and feet felt like they were being ground with a cheese grater.
 My face grimaced.
 My pace was slow, as if I was using a walker.
 But I wasn’t.